-Communication networks provide a cross cutting function across many disciplines in todays information society.
+Communication networks provide a cross cutting function and a critical infrastructure for all disciplines in todays information society.
 Research and teaching of the Chair of Communication Networks (in German: Lehrstuhl für Kommunikationsnetze, LKN) focus on methods and systems for mobile and fixed communication networks as an infrastructure for future Internet communication.
 Our core competences are architectural concepts, control and management mechanisms, self-organization principles, methods for optimization and performance evaluation as well as techno-economic analysis.

 On our website, we present an overview of our current research activities and selected results.
 More details can be found on the individual home page of each researcher.

 New: Open positions for postdocs and doctoral researchers

 LKN is a member of the compentence centers COMMUNICATION, and ROBOTICS .

 Prof. Kellerer is member of the Board of Directors of the TUM/LMU Center for Digital Technology and Management (CDTM).

 To address the dynamic change in communication networks regarding strongly increasing bandwidth requirements, extremely low latencies and high resilience (keywords include here: "6G" and "Tactile Internet"), novel methods and algorithms as well as concepts for protocols and network architectures are required.
 Concepts also encompass semantic communication, quantum networks and molecular communication.

 - Flexible, dynamic networking and autonomous network management based on Software Defined Networking/P4 and Network Virtualization

 - Resource management in wireless networks: Software-defined RAN, machine-type communication, wireless sensor networks

 - Network planning, resilience and techno-economic analysis of converged networks